uipath-certification/uipath-certification.github.io/_posts/2020-10-07-excel-write-range.md

 blurb: Lots of students got the UiPath write range activity question wrong.
 Here's the answer.
 ---

-# Write Range Question

-What happens if you try to save a table using Excel Write Range activity to a file that does not exist?
+Question: What happens if you try to save a table using Excel Write Range activity to a file that does not exist?

 - [ ]  Multistep process with many decision points with structured data
 - [x]  Perform Analysis on data and provide